jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

-      answer: "<p>Because he is a broad connoisseur of oral anatomy and pathology, because he exercises great mastery over contemporary medical-surgical principles and because he possesses great skill and dexterity on handling the most innovative clinical techniques of the specialty, qualities that confer him the level of Expert in the matter.</p>\n"
+      answer: "<p>Because he is a broad connoisseur of oral anatomy and pathology, because he exercises great mastery over contemporary medical-surgical principles and because he possesses great skill and dexterity on handling the most innovative clinical techniques of the Specialty, qualities that confer him the level of expert in the matter.</p>\n"
     - question: Are surgical acts performed in the mouth very painful?
       answer: "<p>The evolution that Dentistry has experienced in recent decades allows us to affirm that, under normal conditions, the discomfort associated with